alissatroiano/Dash/README.md

 - [request]()

-- This project uses **request** to get the json out of the response body on new inserts.
+- This project uses **request** to get the JSON out of the response body on new inserts.

 - [Git](https://git-scm.com/)